Inceptix/Tutorial_Repo/README.md

 The point of this repo is to learn the collab basics of GitHub.
+Change 1.